microbial-pangenomes-lab/panfeed/README.md

 	--multiple-files
 Activating this option will generate one set of output files for each gene cluster.

+	--cores
+Number of cores to use.
+At least 3 are needed for parallelization.

+	-ql --queue_limit
+limit on items that may be put into the reading and writing queues.
+By default writing_queue is limited to 3 items and reading_queue to 3*nr_of_cores.
+Only relevant for cores >= 3.

 	-v
 If this option is used, the verbosity of the displayed information is increased.